C-Stein/node-milestones/02-db-driven-applications/exercises/03-express-hello-world.md

 app.listen(3000)
 ```

-One noted idfference between the two: In the express route handler, it is recommended to use `res.send` rather than
+One noted difference between the two: In the express route handler, it is recommended to use `res.send` rather than
 `res.end` if you are sending data.
 Only use `res.end` to quickly end a response stream without any data.
 Keep that in mind when we write error handlers for our Express requests.

 [res.end](http://expressjs.com/en/api.html#res.end) vs.